mdfarhanali259-blip/LibraX/README.md

 The Swing interface provides a graphical representation of the library's current information.

-Figure: LibraX Java Swing dashboard displaying library statistics and recent activity.
+Figure: LibraX Java Swing Dashboard displaying library statistics and recent activity.

 🧪 Testing